platform9/openstack-omni/neutron/README.md

 ###### Limitations

 1. Adding an Interface with a subnet of another network will not work as an IG can be associated with a single VPC.
 2. Adding an Interface with a subnet of same network will not work because Internet Gateway gets associated with VPC and not Subnets.

+**Security Groups**

+Secruity groups will be implemented in the future.
+Currently for a tenant network created (Amazon VPC), the user will need to log into the AWS portal and assign the secruity group for the VPC.
+This needs to be done to allow an instance on the network  to talk to the outside world.